 What is Intersectionality?

 Intersectionality is a term coined by Dr. Kimberle Crenshaw over 29 years ago.
 It is rooted in the theoretical framework of Black Feminism and the work of Dr. Patricia Hill Collins.
 It is NOT mainstream identity politics.
 It is the identity politics as defined, in 1977, by the Combahee River Collective.
 The Collective was first to define identity politics as the relationship between identity and power (i.e. systems of oppression).
 They defined identity politics AS intersectionality; not as identity as a stand-alone concept.
 Intersectionality honors how the overlap of one's identity (i.e. race, culture, gender, class, ability, religion/spirituality) with systems/institutions of oppression (i.e. power) affects the lived experience of a person.

 What is Decolonization?

 Decolonization is the act of identifying, de-centering, unpacking, and unlearning dominant narratives usually rooted in the ideologies of racism, sexism/gender oppression, heterosexism, ableism, classism, ageism and mono-normative thinking.

 Together intersectionality and decolonization centers communities that have been historically marginalized and pathologized within dominate and mainstream culture.

 Signature Trainings, Lectures, & Coaching:

-1. The WHOLE Self: The Sexuality & Gender BootCamp, An Intersectional Trauma-Informed Service Delivery Training
+1. The WHOLE Self (The Sexuality & Gender BootCamp): Developing an Intersectional Lens in Service Delivery

 2. Healing Centered: Intersectional Cognitive Behavioral Therapy (Lecture)